KomodoPlatform/developer-docs/docs/basic-docs/start-here/getting-started.md

 #### Komodo Is Compatible With All Mainstream Programming Languages

-Komodo is a highly capable blockchain technology, but not all developers will need to use its most advanced aspects.
+Komodo is a highly capable blockchain technology, and it is designed for compatability with essentially all mainstream programming languages.
+However, not all developers will need to use its most advanced aspects.

 ##### A Normal Developer in the Komodo Ecosystem

 A typical developer in the Komodo ecosystem will build all their application logic in a separate application that runs outside of their Smart Chain daemon.

-Their app will send API requests to their Smart Chain daemon to update the blockchain state and to take advantage of Komodo's default Fluidity modules.
-(Fluidity modules are similar to "smart contracts," although we argue that they are far more powerful.)
+The developer's app will send API requests to their Smart Chain's daemon to update the blockchain state and to take advantage of Komodo's default Fluidity modules.
+(Fluidity modules are similar to "smart contracts," although we argue that these modules are far more powerful.)

 For this developer, any programming language that can send API requests to the software daemon is compatible.